aFuzzyBear/astro-ui/docs/XElement/Getting_Started/Getting_Started.md

 The first thing we are going to be doing together will be to create your first `XElement` component.

-As with all maiden components when trying out any new *frameworks*, our first component we too shall create our own `hello-world` component.
+As with all maiden components when trying out any new *frameworks*, for our first component we too shall create our own `hello-world` component.

 ```astro
 ---